Austin Rivers and the Terrible, Horrible, No Good, Very Bad Rookie Season

 Do I believe Austin Rivers will forever be a lower-level player in the NBA?
 No, but it could be a good two or three years before he really starts to ‘get’ the NBA.
 If he had the instincts or passing abilities of a Rajon Rondo, or the shooting abilities of a Kyrie Irving, he would likely find a quicker route to success, but his current game revolves around just one thing: slashing.

-If he ever wants to be a force in the NBA, he must add a second (or third) [or fourth] element to his game.
+If he ever wants to be a force in the NBA, he must add a second (or third) element to his game.
 Until then, it could be a bumpy ride for Mr. Rivers.